Join the Fight to Demand Transparency in Health Care

 My health insurance company will provide clear, understandable summaries of benefits and costs.
 When I am choosing insurance coverage and once I am enrolled, I will be able to easily find out exactly which doctors, hospitals, and medicines are covered.
 I will have a clear understanding before buying insurance what potential out-of pocket-costs will be.
 My insurance company will make clear the process for appeal if my coverage is denied.

-Insurance should protect me from catastrophic costs as that’s the purpose of insurance.
+"Insurance should protect me from catastrophic costs as that’s the purpose of insurance.
 My costs should be a reflection of my care, not the cost of a company doing business.
 I will not be charged unreasonable or unexpected out-of-pocket costs for services after I have paid my premiums.
-My insurance company should work to minimize overhead costs and concentrate on providing care to me and my family.
+Why should patients like me pay coinsurance based off the list price and not the negotiated rebate price?
+My insurance company should work to minimize my out of pocket costs and concentrate on providing care to me and my family."

 Diagnosis: Multiple Myeloma